lgatto/10-simple-rules/README.md

 - Could a user repeat, replicate, reproduce and/or reuse the method/software?
 - Does the method/software offer a better understanding of the problem before offering a solution?
+- Encapsulation: does the method/solution expose the right level of details?
+- Is the mehtod/software targeted to the right audience?

 ### Examples of successful bioinformatics research software